By: Rachel Robasciotti, Founder & CEO

 Where traditional ESG strategies match investments to a particular investor’s values, social justice investing works in community to make systemic change.

-We believe that investors who use social justice investment criteria, have a long-term advantage by aligning themselves with companies on the forefront of widespread social justice movements, and divesting from those that threaten both society and investor value through harmful practices.
+Investors may have a long-term risk advantage by shielding their portfolios from companies closely associated with social injustice that threaten both society and investor value through harmful practices.
 Our metrics and data, sourced from impacted communities, identify corporate practices that directly contribute to social injustice.
 Not only does continuing these practices put companies at serious reputational risk, but we believe they may be important early indicators of material risk to investors.

 Social justice investing acknowledges that the influence of the financial markets extends beyond investors’ portfolios – it impacts the well-being and livelihoods of all people and our planet.
 This way of investing harnesses our collective power as investors to prioritize the social impact of investments, take direction from those most impacted, and dismantle inequitable systems to advance social justice.12